BKlemm/enterprise-stack/README.md

 ## Frontend (rxjs)

 Start admin frontend -> open Browser console you will see one GET request http://localhost:8098/api/v1/carparks?filter=&sort=asc&page=0&size=10 <br>
 Now click on a carpark, what's happened?
 Go with Browser back or use the Breadcumb.
 What's happened?
-Click again on a carpark ...angular without a store, very cool!
+Click again on another carpark, click on Dashboard and go back, what's happened?...angular without a store and one single request.

 ## Trouble Shooting